 Thus, if you use The Personal Peace Procedure on several of your bothersome specific events, you will be interfacing with the hidden pieces from several different angles.
 This will bring more out of hiding and symphonically blend your results into a larger set of benefits.
 With persistence, this can bring longer term, spectacular gains.

 That means their presence was assumed.
 Learning their number and their strength would be easy, but unnecessary.

 Examples of "loving experiences" can be real or fictional, and might be petting a dog or cat, holding a baby, sitting a child on your lap, hugging, kissing or cuddling somebody.
-It is also useful to estimate the strength of a feeling on a scale of ten, with a ten being as strong as possible and a five being half as much.
+It is also useful to estimate the strength of a negative feeling on a scale of ten, with a ten being as strong as possible and a five being half as much.
 If you then estimate it after treatment, you will have an idea of how much the feeling has gone down.